Student studying in the Rathskellar on campus.

 Since there are generally less than 10 students in each class, the exams are held in one of the conference rooms in our building.

-The exams are normally held a few weeks after finals.
-The written exam is held on one day for all students.
-The oral exam is to be scheduled individually by each student and their committee, to be held within two weeks after the written exam.
+The written exam is held in the weeks following spring finals.
+The written exam is held over two days for all students.
+The oral exam is to be scheduled individually by each student and their committee, to be held between the beginning of their 3rd semester and end of their 5th semester.
 After each student has completed the exam, the professors meet to discuss the results.

 To enter as a graduate student you must have undergraduate preparation that includes at least three years of college physics and mathematics through differential equations.
 While undergraduate training in Astronomy is not required, you should be familiar with the basic facts of modern Astronomy.